PavanDNaik/PavanDNaik/README.md

 ###

 <p align="left">Hey there!
-I'm Pavan, a wanna-be developer and student at Canara Engineering College - Mangalore.</p>
+I'm Pavan, a full-stack developer and student at Canara Engineering College - Mangalore.</p>

 ###